NEDEN249/fueleconomy/README.md

 python main.py
 ```

-4. Follow the instructions to calculate fuel economy, input data into the .xlxs file (it will create one for you) and show summary data
+4. Follow the instructions to calculate fuel economy, input data into the .xlsx file (it will create one for you) and show summary data